unccycling/jawitzke.github.io/_posts/2015-09-08-sample-post.markdown

 ---
 layout: post
-title:  "Sample post from Daktilo"
+title:  "June 27th Photography"
-subtitle: "What you can do with it!"
+subtitle: "Good Boys and Art"
-date:   2014-08-19 23:56:45
+date:   2017-06-27 23:56:45
 categories: [tool]
 ---

-Just a sample post to show some of the *typography* elements supported from **daktilo** theme.
+On this day **Ishika**, **Maria**, and **Mack** went with me on a walk around Carrboro and we decided to have a mini-photoshoot

 ___